Ilagan

+It is dubbed as the corn capital of the Philippines, and the home of the country's largest armchair locally known as butaka.

 Etymology

-From an inversion of the Ibanag word nagali which means move or transfer in the English language, due to the relocation of the site of the capital from Naguilian Baculod to its present site in barangay San Vicente.
-The move was due to economy and security of the town.
-Another etymology, according to Fr.
-Julian Malumbres, Ilagan derived its name from the word laga, an Ibanag word for smallpox during the town's founding in 1686 where the disease was widespread.
+According to Fr.
+Julian Malumbres, Ilagan derived its name from the word laga, an Ibanag word for "smallpox", of which there was an outbreak during the town's founding in 1686.

 History

 Early history

 The town was then called by its native Gaddang settlers as Bolo during the pre-Spanish conquest era.
-It is one of the populous settlement during that period and site of the vast tobacco plantation in the region making it one of the most important economic areas in northern Luzon.
+It was one of the populous settlements during that period and the site of the vast tobacco plantation in the region making it one of the most important economic areas in northern Luzon.

 Spanish colonial era

-Shortly after Juan de Salcedo conquered Northern Luzon in 1587, Gov. Rodrigo de Penalosa sent Capt.
-Pablo de Carreon to explore Cagayan Valley as well as to establish missions in towns.
-Among the Spanish missionaries who penetrated deeply into the region was P. Pedro Jimenez, who founded Ilagan.
+In 1581, Governor-General Gonzalo Ronquillo de Peñalosa sent Capt.
+Juan Pablo Carreon to explore Cagayan Valley as well as to establish missions.
+Among the Spanish missionaries who penetrated deeply into the region was Pedro Jimenez, who founded Ilagan.

 The town of Bolo was founded by the Dominicans in 1619 in honor of Saint Ferdinand of Castile.
-The old Bolo was situated in the western side of Cagayan River in what is known today as barangay Naguilian-Baculod.
-The cultural shock brought by the dominating social and economic regulations introduced by the Spanish authorities propelled the natives to dissent in the Mallig and Ilagan-Tumauini territories in what was known as the Gaddang Revolution.
+The old Bolo was situated on the western side of Cagayan River in what is known today as barangay Naguilian-Baculod.
+The cultural shock brought by the dominating social and economic regulations introduced by the Spanish authorities propelled the natives to dissent in the Mallig and the Ilagan-Tumauini territories in what was known as the Gaddang Revolution.
 The natives abandoned their settlement after burning their church and houses until 1622 when the Spanish government pardoned and exempted them from paying tribute within three years.
 After the Gaddang revolt, the natives re-established their settlement upon the efforts of Fr.
 Pedro Jimenez in 1678 on the east side of the river thereby giving the legendary name for Ilagan which is the reverse of the word nagali meaning move or transfer.
 The Dominicans accepted the settlement as an ecclesiastical mission given the name San Fernando de Ilagan in honor of its patron, Saint Ferdinand of Castile.

+Foundation

-On May 4, 1686, Ilagan was founded and missionaries converted the natives to Christianity.
+On May 4, 1686, Ilagan was founded and missionaries converted the natives to Catholicism.
 Ilagan was made the capital town of Cagayan Valley when Brig.
 Manuel Sanchez Mira was then the governor of the whole territory.

-In 1763, Ilagan was the scene of revolt led by Dabo and Juan Marayag against the collection of tribute, the enforcement of tobacco monopoly committed by the friars during the Spanish colonization.
+In 1763, Ilagan was the scene of the revolt led by Dabo and Juan Marayag against the collection of tribute, the enforcement of tobacco monopoly committed by the friars during the Spanish colonization.

 On May 1, 1856, Ilagan became the capital town when Isabela de Luzon was founded.